duyleekun/airpay-vn-ded/README.md

 # airpay-vn-ded

+Airpay got reversed engineered.
-Airpay got reversed.
-This is a product of GARENA therefore, PROTOBUF was expected
+This is a product of Garena; therefore, Protobuf was expected

+Tool used:

+- CFR
+- APKTool (repackage `smali`)
+- Wireshark

+I tried a few tools to automatically extract Protobuf schema file from Java project but Garena generated their code with https://github.com/square/wire so no luck with existed tools.

+The codebase is well structured (no proguard in 2018-03-23), kudos to their developers.

 ## com.beeasy.toppay_2018-03-23

+In this version, code didn't even go through proguard before packaging (proguard is overrated anyway, why bother)

-Inside the `com.beeasy.toppay_2018-03-23`, you will have a working proxy server to learn about Airpay protocol.
+Inside the `com.beeasy.toppay_2018-03-23` folder, you will have a working proxy server to learn about Airpay protocol.

-To use this proxy server, you have to modify the code in extracted `smali` to call your IP instead of their final IP (125.212.198.132:10080).
+To use this proxy server, you have to modify the code in extracted `smali` to call your listening IP instead of their final IP `125.212.198.132:10080`.

-They had some checksum/hashing bytes in the request payload (not included in the shared code)
+No checksum/hashing bytes in the request payload

 ### Packet structure